Assignment 1 Speed Bonus

 - This will be evaluated via a set of live leaderboards during the assignment period

-- You will submit your executables to a folder so that we can evaluate them, more details in the following sections.
+- You will place your executable to a folder within your NFS directory so that we can evaluate them, more details in the following sections.

 -